vasu31dev/playwright-ts/README.md

 });
 ```

 In this example, we're testing a login functionality.
-We first navigate to the home page, perform the login action, and then verify if the login was successful.
+We first navigate to the home page, then perform the login action, and finally verify if the login was successful.
+The page object is managed by the framework, and we can use the `setPage` and `getPage` functions to set and get the page state, ensuring that all the pages operate on the same page object.

 ### Page Objects

-Page objects are used to encapsulate the information about the elements on your application's page and the methods to interact with them.
+Page objects are used to encapsulate the information about the elements on each of your application's pages, as well as the methods and assertions to interact with each page.
 Page objects can be found in the `pages` directory.

 Here's an example of a page object under `pages` package: